-For those who wish to continue in further study or research, the Institute of Public Health, Social Work & Care currently offers a Post Graduate Certificate, Post Graduate Diploma and Masters Degree in Public Health.
+For those who wish to continue in further study or research, the Faculty of Education, Health and Wellbeing currently offers a Post Graduate Certificate, Post Graduate Diploma and Masters Degree in Public Health.
 These may be studied full or part-time, or by Distance Learning, along with more flexible study options for those who wish to take stand alone modules as part of their Continuing Professional Development (CPD).
 There is also the possibility of pursuing Graduate Nurse / Physicians Associate training.